STIXProject/stixproject.github.io/documentation/profiles/index.md

 These profiles should be developed with participation from most or all members of the community to ensure that they aren't too focused on any one technical implementation or one organization's biases.

 Presence rules are created as follows:
-* **MUST**: All STIX documents **must** include this element to conform to the profile.
+* **MUST**: All STIX documents **MUST** include this element to conform to the profile.
 This should be used only if all community members agree that they can and should populate this field for all content.
-* **SHOULD**: STIX documents **should** include this element to conform to the profile.
+* **SHOULD**: STIX documents **SHOULD** include this element to conform to the profile.
 This can be used for fields that the community thinks are very useful but may not be available all of the time.
-* **MAY**: STIX documents **may** include this element and conform to the profile.
+* **MAY**: STIX documents **MAY** include this element and conform to the profile.
 This can be used for fields that are useful in some, but not all, situations or for some, but not all, community members.
+* **SHOULD NOT**: STIX documents **SHOULD NOT** include this element to conform to the profile.
+This can be used for fields that are not recommended but may be necessary in some situations.
-* **MUST NOT**: STIX documents **must not** include this element to conform to the profile.
+* **MUST NOT**: STIX documents **MUST NOT** include this element to conform to the profile.
 This should be used for all fields that the community feels are not useful.
 Developers can assume that the fields will not be present and do not have to develop to them.

 ## Producer Profiles